- 1 Metal Reflective Layer

 - Don’t leave your DVDs in your car on a hot day or near a window with direct sunlight.

 - If possible use a DVD with a gold reflective layer.
 Gold doesn’t fall prey to oxidation when exposed to chemicals.
-Most ‘gold’ DVDs are just gold in colour with very little gold content in them.
+Most ‘gold’ DVDs are just gold in color with very little gold content in them.
 So, check first what kind of gold DVD you’re getting.

 If you’re unsure about which gold DVD to get, check out the Verbatim DVD-R 4.7GB 8X UltraLife Gold Archival Grade.